stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

 However GLFW returns key **codes** that are defined as macros in the header (mapped to a US keyboard layout).
-We _could_ simply replicate this as an enumeration but that would require painful manual formatting - instead we opt to load the keys from a text file which requires minimal translation and a simple loader class:
+We _could_ simply replicate this as an enumeration but that would require tedious manual text monkeying - instead we opt to load the keys from a text file which requires trivial formatting and a simple loader class:

 ```java
 /**